The simple step that can seriously impact the look and lifespan of your fake tan

 (Image credit: Getty Images/Catherine Falls Commercial)

-Despite many of the best self-tans offering instant results, to achieve a streak-free look one must first exert a fair amount of time and effort into readying the skin.
-This is also the case for the best gradual tanners which, while being more low-maintenance, still require a helping hand to achieve that coveted, flawless finish.
-This prep work includes exfoliating, hair removal and moisturising, the latter of which is often overlooked in the pursuit of sunkissed skin - especially post-self-tanning.
+Despite many of the best self tans offering instant results, to achieve a streak-free look one must first exert a fair amount of time and effort into readying the skin.
+This is also the case for the best gradual tanners which, while being more low-maintenance, still require a helping hand to achieve that coveted flawless finish.
+This prep work includes exfoliating, hair removal and moisturising, the latter of which is often overlooked in the pursuit of sunkissed-looking skin – especially post-self-tanning.

-Indeed, according to the pros, while you might have followed the 'how to fake tan' steps to the letter, not continuing to hydrate and moisturise your skin can have a big impact on your tan longevity - making all your hard work for nought...
+According to the pros, even if you've followed the "how to fake tan" steps to the letter, not continuing to hydrate and moisturise your skin afterwards can have a big impact on your tan longevity – rendering your hard work fruitless.

 As Melanie Brownlow, founder of St. Moriz explains: "Before tanning, moisturising any dry areas such as elbows, ankles, hands and knees beforehand will help avoid build-up in those places," before also adding that those with dry skin should try, "using a thin layer of moisturiser that is oil-free as again, this will prevent unwanted tan grabbing to those areas."

-But this isn't the only time your moisturisers can benefit your tanning routine.
-“After tanning, keeping the skin hydrated can help extend the life of your tan," Brownlow shares, adding, "the fewer skin cells that are shed, the longer your tan will last so moisturising your full body after tanning will help prolong your glow.
+But this isn't the only time moisturiser can benefit your tanning routine, whether you use the best fake tan for pale skin, medium skin or dark skin.
+“After tanning, keeping the skin hydrated can help extend the life of your tan," Brownlow shares, adding, "the fewer skin cells that are shed, the longer your tan will last, so moisturising your full body after tanning will help prolong your glow.
 Creamy butters are great for this as they will provide deep moisturisation before your skin can become dry.”

 How often should you moisturise your body after applying fake tan?

-So, with that in mind - how often should you moisturise after using one of the best fake tans for mature skin and the like?
+So, with that in mind, how often should you moisturise after applying one of the best fake tans for mature skin, the best instant tans and the like?

-Brownlow says that, "applying moisturiser two times a day is recommended, if possible," and advises that the, "best time to do this is after a shower so that you can lock in any extra moisture and enhance the look of your tan."
+Brownlow tells us: "applying moisturiser two times a day is recommended, if possible," and notes that the "best time to do this is after a shower so that you can lock in any extra moisture and enhance the look of your tan."

 What are other ways to extend your tan?

-As for other ways to extend the life span of your glowing fake tan, Brownlow recommends: "exfoliating and shaving at least 24 hours before you plan on applying your self-tan.
+As for other ways to extend the life span of your faux glow, in terms of what to know before fake tanning Brownlow recommends: "exfoliating and shaving at least 24 hours before you plan on applying your self tan.
+Using a primer with natural grains will prepare your skin for tanning by removing dead skin cells and evening out the surface to help your tan last longer.”

 Our go-to fake tan picks